Purpose

 Medical Orders for Scope of Treatment (2017)

-PQI project makes appetizing discoveries for long-term care residents (Dr Eileen Wong, VCH/PHC PQI Alumni)
+PQI project makes appetizing discoveries for long-term care residents (Dr Eileen Wong, VCH/PHC PQI Alum)

 Optimizing Surgical Care